Anthony Dod Mantle, ASC, BSC, DFF describes his experience, creative process and collaboration with director Angelina Jolie on this harrowing drama.

 We decided to shoot it differently, to have it half back in the flat, so you see the food with pinks and yellows and cyans, a boar’s head, all the things that she dreamed of — overcolored, like surreal, enhanced, saturated colors.

-And then I felt there was something slightly wrong about that.
+And then we felt there was something slightly wrong about that.
 Angelina and I chatted about it.
 We decided to put in the fencing of the hut [in the Khmer Rouge labor camp] into the picture.
 So you're halfway back in the home, but there's also the fencing of the prison hut in the frame.

 Did you use visual effects for that?

 I built the bloody fencing in the flat in this ridiculous location in Battambang.
 Not me, but Tom Brown, the production designer — he lugged the fencing and we built it and I lit it.
 I dimmed the light so I could move the color temperature from colorful to cold, and then there’s a [Khmer Rouge] guard walking by.
 It just got more and more complicated.
-I was tracking round this flat that I think Angelina has purchased — a very nice flat that had seen better days.
-That’s where we shot their home.

 But that’s the yearning.
 The color — because she’s been more and more deprived [in the camp].
 The deprivation factor starts at the first roadblock, where she sees her mother’s red dress.
 This young soldier just takes it and holds it up and throws it into the bag.

 Again, Angelina’s casting.
 That young actor who plays a Khmer Rouge soldier, at this stage of the fight he’s an example of what they believe in.
 Which is why this film is extremely important today.
 Whether we talk about ISIS or we talk about European children, if there's one thing we unanimously links cultures, it’s how we treat children.
-Because if you don’t treat your children properly, if you don’t do the best you can with your children and others, they will lose their way, and, if worse comes to worst, they’re going to turn on you.
+Because if you don’t treat your children properly, if you don’t do the best you can with your children and others, they will lose their way, and, if worse comes to worst, they’re going to turn.